mobxjs/mobx-state-tree/README.md

 1. The can be read from outside the model (if you want hidden volatile state, keep the state in your closure as shown in the previous section)
 2. The volatile properties will be only observable be [observable _references_](https://mobx.js.org/refguide/modifiers.html).
 Values assigned to them will be unmodified and not automatically converted to deep observable structures.
 3. Like normal properties, they can only be modified through actions
+5. Volatile props will not show up in snapshots, and cannot be updated by applying snapshots
+5. Volatile props is preserved during the lifecycle of an instance.
+See also [reconciliation](#reconciliation)
+4. Changes in volatile props won't show up in the patch or snapshot stream
-4. It is currently not possible to define getters / setters
+4. It is currently not supported to define getters / setters in the object returned by `volatile`

 ## Dependency injection